-The Five Year OTD Recruitment Scheme (the Scheme) offers a reduction in the ten year moratorium on provider number restrictions under section 19AB of the Act.
+The Scheme offers a reduction in the ten year moratorium on provider number restrictions under section 19AB of the Act.
 The Delegate to the Minister for Health will grant an exemption without geographical restrictions to participating doctors who have satisfied the following requirements of the Scheme, which are:

 - To complete the required term of service in a location deemed eligible for the Scheme;